ucg8j/blog/posts/ubiquiti-ap-setup.md

 layout: layouts/post.njk
 ---

 **Aim**: Have strong WiFi across a property.
-In other words elimate the deadzone.
+In other words eliminate the deadzone.

 **Solution:** Keep existing ISP provided router and plugin a Ubiquiti Long Range Access Point.

-**tl:dr** - ✅ Solved - No deadzone.
-But, setting up up commercial grade wifi was not user friendly.
+**tl;dr** - ✅ Solved - No deadzone.
+But, setting up commercial grade wifi was not user friendly.

 **Ingredients:**

 - [Ubiquiti Networks UAP-AC-LR 175.7 x 43.2 mm 2.4-5 GHz 802.11ac Dual-Radio Long Range Access Point - White](https://amzn.to/2KSuLIK)
 - 2m Ethernet Cable (+ later a 10m)

 There are various ways to solve internet problems.
 I've tried stronger routers, stronger receivers, 30m ethernet cables, TP-Link powerlines.
 Except for the 30m cable, all the others were disappointments.
 But a cable doesn't solve the WiFi.
 So some reading on network topologies led me to evaluating mesh networks, boosters and access points.
-With a trusted friends recommendation I was swayed to go with a commercial grade access point.
+With a trusted friend's recommendation I was swayed to go with a commercial grade access point.
 There were many failures along the way.

 ## 🤦‍♀️ Unboxing...